2nd November 2017 - 9th November 2017

 This website is dedicated to Harry and describes what happened

-during his birth and the following months and years while we engaged in an uphill battle to find the truth and to find our way to justice, peace and closure; whilst holding those responsible to account to ensure lessons are learnt for all future families.
+during his birth and the following months and years while we engaged in an stoic battle to find the truth and to find our way to justice, peace and closure; whilst holding those responsible to account to ensure lessons are learnt for all future families.

 On January 24th 2020 the Coroner gave his conclusion to Harry's 3 week inquest, there were 7 gross failings that he said amounted to neglect.
 Full details of these findings are on the Inquest page.